Zig Zag Railway: Lithgow Valley Reserve

 The main railway corridor of the Great Zig Zag Railway forms part of a Reserve administered by Government, it is administered by a trust made up of volunteers.
-The area was proclaimed a public reserve in 1881 one of the first public reserves in NSW, originally supervised by Blaxland Shire Council.
-In 1946 it was added to the Trust that administered Hassan's Walls, the trust opened Top Road to road traffic in 1949, in 1964 it added the picnic shelter under number 1 Viaduct, naming it in recognition of H K Cockerton Place.
-Cockerton served as a trustee for 17 years, instigating the development of the reserve, in 1969 the Reserve was transferred to Lithgow Council.
-1990 the Reserve was placed in the Trust of the Zig Zag Railway Co-Op.
+The area was proclaimed a public reserve in 1881, which was one of the first public reserves in NSW, originally supervised by Blaxland Shire Council.
+In 1946, it was added to the Trust that administered Hassan's Walls, the trust opened Top Road to road traffic in 1949.
+In 1964, it added the picnic shelter under number 1 Viaduct, naming it in recognition of H K Cockerton Place.
+Cockerton served as a trustee for 17 years, instigating the development of the reserve, in 1969, the Reserve was transferred to Lithgow Council.
+In 1990, the Reserve was placed in the Trust of the Zig Zag Railway Co-Op.

 Revival and preservation

-As the end of steam operation in New South Wales approached, in 1967 a group of steam enthusiasts headed by Ian Thornton were keen to establish an operating steam museum.
+In 1967, as the end of steam operation in New South Wales approached, a group of steam enthusiasts headed by Ian Thornton were keen to establish an operating steam museum.
 The Lithgow Zig Zag was chosen as a suitable site based on its accessibility by day-trippers from Sydney, its scenery, abundant water supplies and availability of coal.
-In March 1969 negotiations commenced with the Zig Zag Trust, the Department of Lands and the Lithgow City Council.
+In March 1969, negotiations commenced with the Zig Zag Trust, the Department of Lands and the Lithgow City Council.